lauraem93/Project2/FridayAnalysis.md

 # Summaries

-You should produce some basic (but meaningful) summary statistics and plots about the training data you are working with (especially as it relates to your response).
-The general things that the plots describe should be explained but, since we are going to automate things, there is no need to try and explain particular trends in the plots you see (unless you want to try and automate that too\!).
+Basic summary statistics and plots were created for the variables in the data set.
+The data used in this project spans many bike share systems, thus there are multiple observations for each date.
+Because the models will predict the number of bikes rented in a day in a single bike share system based on predictor variables, the summaries were produced using average count instead of total count.

 ## Count

-The minimum and maximum values and a histogram for count.
-A correlation plot of all variables in the abbreviated data set.
+The minimum and maximum values were found and a histogram for count was created.

 ``` r
 bikeSummary <- select(bikeData, dteday:holiday, weathersit:cnt)